convexset/js-package-utils/README.md

 `filterObject(o, oFilter, inPlace = false)`

 Filters object `o` based on existing keys of `oFilter`.
 If `inPlace` is set to `true`, key-value pairs in `o` absent from `oFilter` will be deleted from `o`.
 Returns the resulting object.

+`isKindaUncloneable`

+Reports whether an independent clone of an object cannot be made.
+Basically checks for the following: `['Null', 'Undefined', 'Function', 'GeneratorFunction', 'Boolean', 'String', 'Number', 'RegExp', 'Symbol']`

 `shallowCopy(o)`